gowestyang/data-science/README.md

 ## Welcome to Yang Xi's data science and analytics repo!

 Here you will find templates of frequently used models, including
+- Supervised Learning
     - model fitting and interpretation
     - handling unbalanced class
     - cross-validation
+- Deep Learning
+    - neural style transfer

 More on the way :)